remogatto/mandala/README.md

 gotask run xorg    # run on a desktop window
 </pre>

-This will generate a simple Android application showing a colored triangle on the screen.
+This will generate a simple Android application showing a red screen.
 See [gorgasm-template](https://github.com/remogatto/gorgasm-template) for furher info.